cpmech/gosl/plt/README.md

 More information is available in **[the documentation of this package](https://godoc.org/github.com/cpmech/gosl/plt).**

-This package provides several functions to draw figures, plot results and annotate graphs. `plt` has been largelly based on [matplotlib](https://matplotlib.org) and is, currently, a sort of wrapper to Python/pyplot in the sense that it generates python scripts to be run by an external `os` call.
+This package provides several functions to draw figures, plot results and annotate graphs. `plt` has been largelly based on [matplotlib](https://matplotlib.org) and is, currently, a wrapper to Python/pyplot by generating scripts to be run by an external `os` call.

-A future implementation will add an option to draw directly to the web browser, after generating JavaScript codes.
-We also plan for a [QT](https://www.qt.io) version.

-Some basic functions are (some are very similar to matplotlib ones):
+Some basic functions are (similar to matplotlib ones to some extent):
 1. `ReplaceAxes`, `Clf`
 2. `Hist`, `Plot`, `Text`
 3. `Show`, `Grid`
 4. `Contour`, `Quiver`

-The `plt` package is in fact somewhat **more convenient** than the analogue pyplot because it comes with a number of _higher level_ functions such as:
+The `plt` package has also some _higher level_ functions such as:
 1. `Arrow`, `Circle`, `Polyline`
 2. `AutoScale`, `AxisOff`, `AxisRange`
 4. `Camera`, `Cross` (indicating the origin)